timc986/TwtScrap/README.md

 # TwtScrap

-A console app that scrapes tweets from Twitter Specifically built to scrape London Underground/Tube Status for data analysis practice
+A console app that scrapes tweets from Twitter.
+Specifically built to scrape London Underground/Tube Status for data analysis practice

 ## Features